-XELJANZ is the first in a class of treatments for moderate to severe RA called Janus kinase (JAK) inhibitors.
-If methotrexate hasn’t done enough to help relieve your moderate to severe RA symptoms, and before you and your rheumatologist decide on a biologic, ask if XELJANZ is right for you.
+XELJANZ is the first FDA approved Janus kinase (JAK) inhibitor for adults with moderate to severe RA.
+If methotrexate hasn’t done enough to help relieve your moderate to severe RA symptoms, and before you and your rheumatologist decide on another treatment option, ask if XELJANZ could be an option for you.

 X-rays have shown that XELJANZ helps reduce further joint damage.